opensupplyhub/open-supply-hub-api-examples/how_to/5_partner_data_search_guide.md

 OS Hub's brings together data from 3rd party organisations to provide richer insight into production locations.
 When partner data exists for a location, it is included automatically in API responses — no additional parameters are required.

-For more information about OS Hub's data partnerships, see the [OS Hub Data Integrations page](https://info.opensupplyhub.org/data-integrations)
+For more information about OS Hub's data partnerships, see the [OS Hub Data Integrations page](https://info.opensupplyhub.org/data-integrations), which covers:

+- Active partners
+- Available data points with definitions and additional resources
+- How the data was sourced and how it can be used

 > **Note:** Most production locations will only contain a subset of these fields.
 Partner data is only present when a partner has contributed information for that specific location.
 Do not expect every field to be populated in every response.